milankl/BernoulliMap/README.md

 rounding, 32-bit posits and 16-bit logarithmic fixed-point numbers (logfixs).
-The numerical collapse of the attractor is confirmed for the special case β=2, which can only be prevented with logfixs whose rounding errors on subtraction preserve the chaotic property.
-For the generalised Bernoulli map with varying β the attractor is not found to collapse and better represented with higher precision number formats, similar as in many other dynamical systems.
-Especially Float64 and Float32 with stochastic rounding show negligible discrepancy to the analytical invariant measures.
+The numerical collapse of the attractor is confirmed for the special case β=2, which can only be prevented with logfixs whose rounding errors on subtraction preserve the chaotic property better.
+For the generalised Bernoulli map with varying β the attractor is not found to collapse and better represented with higher precision number formats.
+Short periodic orbits are found, which, however, extend in period length with more precision, similar as in many other dynamical systems.
+Despite the periodic orbits, a negligible discrepancy to the analytical invariant measures is found as long as enough precision is provided, especially with Float64 or Float32 with stochastic rounding.

 ## The generalised Bernoulli map and its invariant measures